-You can book various coach tours to get to Stonehenge but I think they're overpriced and try to cram in too many different places.
-Instead, especially if you are an... independent sort of traveler, why not go by train via Salisbury to visit the city's nearly 800-year-old cathedral.
+You can book various coach tours to get to Stonehenge but they're typically overpriced and try to cram in too many different places.
+Instead, especially if you are an independent sort of traveler, go by train via Salisbury to visit the city's nearly 800-year-old cathedral.
 Among its highlights are the best preserved of the four remaining copies of the 1215 Magna Carta, the world's oldest working mechanical clock, and - at 404 feet - the tallest spire in Britain.

 How to Get There

 Continue to 10 of 16 below.

 - By train: Trains from London Waterloo to Salisbury leave 20 minutes and 50 minutes after the hour throughout the day.
 The trip takes about an hour and 20 minutes.
 Salisbury Reds run regular bus services from the train station to the Stonehenge Visitor Center.